foo-git/rewe-discounts/README.md

 **Warning: The script is no longer working due to breaking Rewe API changes** For details, see [#19](https://github.com/foo-git/rewe-discounts/issues/19) (apparently you need some certificate and private key from the Rewe app).

-The current working fork is from [torbenpfohl](https://github.com/torbenpfohl/rewe-discounts).
+The current working Python fork is from [torbenpfohl](https://github.com/torbenpfohl/rewe-discounts), but check out also the Go version from [ByteSizedMarius](https://github.com/ByteSizedMarius/rewerse-engineering).

 Right now, I'm not planning on rewriting this program.
 It was nice while it lasted.
 I'll keep this repository open to provide issue tracking/discussions, but I guess I'm gonna pass the torch to another contributor.